EFTEC/example.cupcakes/README.md

 ### Composer Initialize

-Let's open a shell in the same folder of your project and runs the next command
+Let's open a shell in the same folder of your project and runs the next command.

 > composer init